 |1) The consideration is stated excluding acquisition expenses.|

-For acquisitions that resulted in ownership transfer during the interim period, transaction costs totalled SEK 1 million and are recognised in selling expenses.
+For the acquisition that resulted in ownership transfer during the financial year, transaction costs totalled SEK 1 million and are recognised in selling expenses.

-Out of total consideration not yet paid for acquisitions made during the period, calculated contingent considerations amount to SEK 12 million, which comprises about 86 percent of the maximum outcome.
+Out of total consideration not yet paid for acquisitions made during the financial year, calculated contingent considerations amount to SEK 11 million, which comprises about 95 percent of the maximum outcome.
 The amount is dependent on achieved profits in the companies and has a maximum limit.

-The revaluation of liabilities for contingent, not yet paid considerations gave rise to an income of SEK 2 million during the period, recognised in other operating income.
+The revaluation of liabilities for contingent, not yet paid considerations gave rise to an expense of SEK 1 million during the period, recognised in other operating expenses.

 Extended disclosure requirements for fair value according to IFRS 7 and for financial instruments according to IFRS 13 have been included in this report.